Krish1908/Morse_Code/README.md

 - **History Tracking:** Maintains a history of the conversions made.

-- **Interactive Knowledge Chech:** Allows users to check their knowledge on encoding and decoding the content via a interative game.
+- **Interactive Knowledge Chech:** Test your Morse code encoding/decoding skills with an interactive game.

 ## Technologies Used:
 - **Tkinter:** A GUI for Basic Python applications.

-- **Streamlit:** A powerful Python framework used to build interactive web applications and to deploy in Streamlit Community Cloud.
+- **Streamlit:** A powerful Python framework for building and deploying interactive web applications.

 - **Python:** Core programming language for the application logic.

 - **SQLite:** To store the conversion history in database.

 - **Python Anywhere:** To host the telegram bot script.

-- **Nltk:** Used for generating the Logical English words.
+- **Nltk:** Used to generate logical English words for the game.

 ## Dependencies:
 Install the required dependencies using the provided `requirements.txt` file.